Squesly/Squesly/README.md

-I'm squesila chan
+Hi, I'm Squesly

-Please adorable me.
+I like your mom!